An image of a plant growing

 As one subscriber once shared after working through this area, she developed a mantra.
 “My Pelvis is my Power” – which brought the energy and power to her walking, running – and she found mental freedom from the newfound movement in her pelvis.

 Over time, many people notice increased resilience, emotional regulation, and a growing sense of ease.
-That’s the body remembering how to heal
+Digestion issues are often resolved.
+That’s the body remembering how to heal.

 How It Works